- Towel DayMay 25, 20233 months to go.

 The World Wide Web has a serious design flaw, one that ensures that link rot is endemic.
 The domain name system (DNS) requires that domains be regularly maintained; a fee must be paid to keep the name in operation.
 In effect, it ignores the inevitability of death.
 Continue reading

-Tagged custom domain, domain name, hijacking, Linkrot, primary domain, World Wide Web
+Tagged Linkrot, domain name, custom domain, primary domain, World Wide Web, hijacking

 46 Comments